Afreen2302/Afreen2302/README.md

 Hi !
 My name is Afreen S
 ================================================================================================================================

-5G Introductory-Level Certificate recipient from Qualcomm | Former Electronic and Hardware Engineering Intern @ Moog | VLSI Design Internship from Maven Silicon
+Ex-Electronic and Hardware Engineering Intern @ Moog | VLSI Design Internship from Maven Silicon
 ----------------------------------------------------------------------

 #### About Me